 The calculation of the lapse risk according to standard formula approach implies that no compensating effects are to be considered and so it is assumed that the non-profitable contracts stay longer or the profitable ones lapse more.
 This has a significant impact on DKV Belgium risk capital calculation.
-Therefore, the lapses are closely monitored by the management (in, among others, the Quarterly Risk Dashboard & Monthly Sales reporting).
-Also, a number of initiatives have been launched to keep and to attract young persons (e.g. focus on digitalisation, the launch of life-cycle-products, etc.).
+Therefore, the lapses are closely monitored & reported to the management (in, among others, the Quarterly Risk Dashboard & Monthly Sales reporting).